qtnc/6pad2/doc/python-scripting-api.md

 :	Show an alert dialog box with an OK button. warning(text, title = 'Warning!') -> None:
-:	Show a warning dialog box with an OK button. confirm(text, title = 'Question') -> int:
+:	Show a warning dialog box with an OK button. confirm(text, title = 'Question') -> bool:
-:	Show a confirmation dialog box where the user can choose between yes and no; return 1 if the user clicked yes, 0 if he clicked no. choice(prompt, title, listOfOptions, initialSelection=0) -> int:
+:	Show a confirmation dialog box where the user can choose between yes and no; return True if the user clicked yes, False  if he clicked no. choice(prompt, title, listOfOptions, initialSelection=0) -> int:
 :	Show a dialog box where the user can choose an option ammong a list.
 Returns the index of the chosen item, or -1 if the user cancelled the dialog box.
 You can use keyword arguments. prompt(prompt, title, text='', list=[]) -> str: